-Water is essential to life, the environment, our economy and greater Melbourne’s famous liveability.
-The security of our water supply depends on how much we have in storage.
-We need to increase water storage levels to provide a buffer in times of drought and to help manage natural disasters like bushfires.
+Water is essential to life, the environment, our economy and Melbourne’s famous liveability.
+The security of our water supply depends on our water storage levels, which are the lowest they have been since 2011.

-Did you know our water storage levels are under 50%?
-That is our lowest storage level since just after the Millennium Drought in 2010.
+Our water storage levels are now around 50%.
+This is our lowest storage level since just after the Millennium Drought in 2011.

 Our water supply challenges

-We know from our experience during the Millennium Drought that water storage levels can drop quickly.
-During that time levels dropped 20% in one year alone and as much as 30% in 18 months.
+- During the Millennium Drought, levels dropped 20% in one year and as much as 30% in 18 months.

 How we’re taking action